Haiti's gang violence crisis: What to know and how to help

 Armed gangs control an estimated 90% of Port-au-Prince and are expanding to other parts of Haiti.
 In response, government forces have increasingly turned to small, explosive kamikaze drones—several of which have detonated in residential areas, causing mass civilian killings.

 In October 2025, the United Nations authorized a new “gang suppression force” in an effort to improve Haiti’s security crisis.
 However, previous international support missions have failed: a 2024 stabilization effort achieved little as it was underfunded and underequipped.
-The planned 2026 intervention could drive new levels of harm if civilians are caught in the crossfire.
+Now as troops begin to arrive in April 2026 for a new intervention, increased clashes between gangs and security forces could drive higher levels of harm if civilians are caught in the crossfire.

 Gangs in Haiti are using sexual violence to systematically consolidate control and strike fear in communities.
-Violence against women and girls is drastically escalating, with at least 6,000 cases of gender-based violence recorded in the first half of 2025 compared to 4,000 in 2024.
+Violence against women and girls is drastically escalating.
+In 2025 alone, 8,000 cases of gender-based violence were recorded—a 25% rise over the previous year.

 Children face increased risk as forced gang recruitment surges.
-The U.N. now assesses half of all gang members to be children, with a 700% rise in recruitment in the first three months of 2025 compared to the same period in 2024.
+The U.N. now assesses half of all gang members to be children, with a 200% rise in recruitment in 2025.
 Many children are coerced into joining armed groups as families lose access to safety, schooling and basic services, placing an entire generation at risk.

 The consequences are dire: over half of Haiti’s population faced crisis, or worse, levels of food insecurity in 2025.
 In some displacement sites, conditions are so extreme that families face the daily risk of starvation.